 - 4×6 photo frame

-To start, you will need a 4×6 profile picture of your child.
+1. Take a 4×6 profile picture of your child.
 I snapped a picture in front of our living room window.
-The photograph was exposed for the bright background and naturally turned the portrait into a silhouette!
+The photograph was exposed for the bright background and naturally turned the portrait into a silhouette.

 Similar results can be replicated in PicMonkey, a free photo editing program.